 A simple simulation is used here to demonstrate several of the principles that have been discussed throughout this section.
-The bandwidth of the reference LFM is 100 MHz with a pulsewidth of 100 $\mu$ s, hence the chirp rate, k, is 1MHz/ $\mu$ s (found from $k = \frac{100 \text{MHz}}{100 \mu \text{s}}$ ).
+The bandwidth of the reference LFM is 100 MHz with a pulsewidth of 100 μ s, hence the chirp rate, k, is $1 \text{MHz}/\mu \text{s}$ (found from $k = \frac{100 \text{MHz}}{100 \mu \text{s}}$).
 The chirp rates of the LFM used to transmit are chosen to be 100% (a traditional matched chirp rate), 99%, 90%, and 50% of the reference chirp rate to examine the effects of different degrees of mismatch.
-The waveform spectra shown in Fig. 2.16 demonstrate how the modification of the chirp rate is changed to smaller and smaller percentages of the reference chirp rate.
+The waveform spectra shown in Fig. 2.16 demonstrate how the modification of the chirp rates causes the bandwidth of each transmit waveform to become gradually narrower as the chirp rate is changed to smaller and smaller percentages of the reference chirp rate.

 The results of applying stretch processing to each of these waveforms after they have been collected as returns from a single point target at a location corresponding to a 5 MHz frequency which can be related back to a specific range based on this frequency.
-As a quick reference, this calculation is done using $R = \frac{ct_d}{2} = \frac{c}{2f_b}$ where $t_d$ and $f_b$ are the time delay of the received waveform and the stretch processed beat frequency respectively.
+As a quick reference, this calculation is done using $R = \frac{ct_d}{2} = \frac{c}{2f_b}$ where t_d and f_b are the time delay of the received waveform and the stretch processed beat frequency respectively.
 Examining these results in Figure 2.17 it is easily visible that when the transmit waveform's chirp rate is mismatched it becomes impossible to detect targets.
 Clearly this effect increases as the mismatch between the chirp rates of the transmit and reference waveforms increases, and the consequence is a loss in SNR that is dependent on this mismatch along with a smearing effect that causes the spectrum to be spread into the sidelobes.